Vikesh8107/appDevelopmentApplications/README.md

 - Managing the undo/redo functionality for user actions.
 - Integrating image selection and export features.
 - Ensuring cross-platform compatibility (Web and Mobile).
+- Fixing the errors was one of the major issues.

 ## Future Improvements
 If given more time, several enhancements and features could be added to the app: